 Ryan Bertram is a Principal with The Chartis Group and a leader within Chartis Digital.
 He has led engagements across strategic planning, digital transformation, organizational alignment, mergers and acquisitions, and more.

 Jon Freedman is a Principal with The Chartis Group working within the Digital Transformation practice.
 Jon works with clients to develop transformational digital and consumer experience strategies and programs.

 Mike D’Olio is a Director at The Chartis Group and Co-Leader in the Consumer Access and Digital Transformation Practice.
 Mike has over 30 years of healthcare consulting and hospital management experience with leading health systems and academic medical centers nationwide.

 Prashant Karamchandani (PK) is a Director with the Chartis Group in the Revenue Cycle practice.
 He brings more than 19 years of experience in revenue cycle, strategic planning, business intelligence, technology, and healthcare consulting.

 Mark Krivopal, MD

-Mark Krivopal, MD, is a Principal with The Chartis Group and a senior physician executive with 25 years of healthcare experience in academic medical centers, complex IDNs, independent community hospitals, and a healthcare information technology start-up.
+Mark Krivopal, MD, is a Director with The Chartis Group and a senior physician executive with 25 years of healthcare experience in academic medical centers, complex IDNs, independent community hospitals, and a healthcare information technology start-up.